Physicians-for-Human-Rights/MediCapt/app/README.md

 The website with `expo web`

+On the phone with `expo start` Note that you also need to install the expo app.

-Any changes that you make will lead to the website reloading.
+Any changes that you make will lead to the website and the app reloading.